hasura/graphql-engine/CONTRIBUTING.md

 Our goal is to keep our docs comprehensive and updated.
 If you would like to help us in doing so, we are greatful for any kind of contribution:

-- Report missing content
+- Report missing content.

-- Fix errors in existing docs
+- Fix errors in existing docs.

-- Help us in adding to the docs
+- Help us in adding to the docs.

 The contributing guide for docs can be found at [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).